 Bringing Minnesota’s Communities to Life

-Seth’s journey is more than just a road trip.
+Seth’s journey was more than just a road trip.
 Through his Facebook page, website, and upcoming book, he captures the essence of Minnesota’s cities—one visit at a time.
 His project showcases the local businesses, historic sites, architecture, parks, and everyday life that make each city unique.
 By sharing his discoveries through stories and photography, he invites residents and visitors alike to appreciate Minnesota’s communities’ rich history and evolving landscape.

 Seth told us about his inspiration for taking on Minnesota as his next state: